assen-totin/cdn/README.md

 To use this method, set the configuration option `cdn_auth_type` to `jwt`.

-Also, set the JWT signature verification key in configuration option `cdn_jwt_key`.
+Also, set the JWT signature verification key in configuration option `cdn_jwt_key`; you may also set the full path to the file that has the key instead.

 Finally, specify the JWT payload field to use for authorisation in configuration option `cdn_jwt_field`.